- Matt McCall

-Matt McCall enters his second season at Florida, returning to the Gators after being involved with the men’s basketball program while earning his undergraduate and graduate degrees at the University of Florida.
-His hiring at UF on April 25, 2011, came after three seasons as an assistant coach at Florida Atlantic where he served under Mike Jarvis.
+McCall returned to the Gators having previously worked with the UF men’s basketball program while earning his undergraduate and graduate degrees at the University of Florida.
+His hiring on April 25, 2011, came after three seasons as an assistant coach at Florida Atlantic where he served under Mike Jarvis.

 In each of the Ocala native’s three seasons at FAU, the Owls improved dramatically.
 After a 6-26 record in 2009, FAU jumped to a 14-16 mark in 2009-10, but posted a 10-8 finish in the Sun Belt Conference.
 Finally, in 2010-11, the Owls posted the school’s highest win total at the Division I level, finishing with a 21-11 mark, a Sun Belt championship and an appearance in the NIT, which marked just the second postseason berth in program history.
 FAU posted a mid-season eight-game win streak, which is a school-best since competing in Division I.